Skip to content

 Step 4: Prioritization — which keywords to target first?

 You have 500 keywords grouped into 50-100 clusters.
-You can't target all of them at once.
+You can't target all of them at once, and the easiest mistake at this stage is to look only at volume — volume without conversion is a nice-looking number in a report and nothing more.
 Prioritize using the formula:

 Priority = (Volume x Business Value) / Difficulty